kp4ws/tower-of-dave/Specifications.md

 Traps: Fake platforms, spikes, ray tracing projectile, Barriers that you bounce off of.
 Shop: Dave Wessel gets angry at you if you try to buy something without enough money

-## Non-Functional Requirements.
+8. ## Non-Functional Requirements.

-1.  **Performance Requirements.**
+  **Performance Requirements.**

+Cross-Platform Compatibility:

-Firstly, The program must be able to run smoothly on all modern PC operating systems
+The game must function smoothly on all modern PC operating systems.
+This ensures a wide accessibility and uniform gaming experience across different platforms.

-    Secondly, if time permits the program must be able to run smoothly on all In both cases, the system needs to be able run the game executable file built from Unreal Engine 5.
+If feasible, the game should also perform well on other platforms, expanding its reach and availability.

+System Compatibility:

+The game, built using Unreal Engine 5, should be capable of running efficiently as an executable file on the specified systems.
+This involves optimizing the game to be compatible with the capabilities and limitations of modern hardware.

-2.  **Software Quality Requirements**.
+  **Software Quality Requirements**.
-The quality requirements for our software are listed below:
-Ensure production ready code has been thoroughly tested and running without bugs
+Ensure production ready code has been thoroughly tested and running without bugs.

-    Testing will be performed manually through play tests of the game after implementing a function
+Testing and Debugging:

+Rigorous manual playtesting is essential after each function implementation.
+This process helps identify and rectify bugs, enhancing overall game quality.
+Continuous testing is vital to ensure a stable and bug-free gaming experience.

+Coding Standards and Practices:

-    Software will adhere to standard coding and programming procedures to help reduce    spaghetti code, memory leaks, and any other errors or exceptions.
+Adherence to standard coding conventions and programming practices is required to minimize issues like spaghetti code, memory leaks, and other potential errors.
-     Programmers of the software are expected to complete their task to the best of their ability to maintain top notch quality standards.
+Programmers are expected to uphold high-quality standards in their work, contributing to the robustness and reliability of the software.

-3.  **Safety and Security Requirements.**
+  **Safety and Security Requirements.**
-Our project is a small game without no online play and doesn’t need any security requirements.
-There are not many safety requirements either, other than ensuring the game is within the specs of modern operating systems so that it can be safely run on the user’s machine.
+Limited Security Concerns:

+Given the nature of the game as a small-scale project with no online play, extensive security measures are not a primary concern.The focus is on ensuring that the game does not compromise the safety or integrity of the user’s system.

+Compatibility and Safety:

+The game should be designed to align with the specifications of modern operating systems, ensuring safe operation on user machines without causing system issues.

+9. ### Summary
+In summary, "The Tower of Dave" aims to deliver a high-quality gaming experience across various PC platforms, adhering to performance, quality, and safety standards.
+While performance focuses on cross-platform compatibility and smooth operation, quality requirements emphasize rigorous testing and adherence to coding standards.
+Safety and security are ensured through system compatibility and the absence of extensive security needs due to the game's offline nature.